DJI Matrice

-The DJI Matrice is a series of multirotor industrial drones released by the Chinese technology company DJI.
+The DJI Matrice (经纬 (Jīngwěi)) is a series of multirotor industrial drones released by the Chinese technology company DJI.

 Design and development

 DJI announced the Matrice 100 in June 2015.
-The Matrice 100 or M100 was intended for drone developers of drone software and hardware solutions and is capable of flying for 20 minutes on a single battery with a 1 kg payload, though this can be increased to 40 minutes with a two 5700 mAh TB48D batteries and no payload.
+The Matrice 100 or M100 was intended for developers of drone software and hardware solutions and is capable of flying for 20 minutes on a single battery with a 1 kg payload, though this can be increased to 40 minutes with two 5700 mAh TB48D batteries without payload.
 The drone features a quadcopter layout with landing legs at the tips of its four arms.
 Like the DJI Phantom, the Matrice 100 uses a Lightbridge video transmission system.
 The drone was designed to be compatible with the Zenmuse X3 camera/gimbal of the DJI Inspire 1, though any camera with an analog video output or HDMI port can also be used.
 The Matrice 100 is also compatible with the DJI Guidance collision avoidance system, which was released alongside the drone.

 Matrice 210 with a Zenmuse XT2 thermal imaging camera on its lower left gimbal mount.
 The lower right and upper mounts are empty.

 In February 2017, DJI introduced several redesigned versions of the Matrice as the Matrice 200 series.
 The series originally consisted of three variants; the Matrice 200 with a single downward-facing gimbal mount, the Matrice 210 with two downward and one upward-facing gimbal mount, and Matrice 210 RTK with a DJI D-RTK real-time kinematic (RTK) positioning module.
 The M200 series has an IP43 protection rating, allowing the drones to fly in rain, and features a built-in first-person view (FPV) camera and a suite of 20 sensors including an ADS-B receiver and redundant inertial measurement units (IMU).
 The drones are compatible with several DJI camera gimbal models, including the Zenmuse X4S, X5S, and Z30 visual spectrum cameras as well as the Zenmuse XT and XT2 thermal imaging cameras.
 Power is provided by a pair of 7660 mAh TB55 batteries, which are automatically heated to allow the drone to fly in freezing temperatures, giving the drone a total flight time of 38 minutes without a payload.
 The M200 V2 series was released in February 2019 with multiple upgrades including an AES-256 encrypted OcuSync 2.0 video transmission system, anti-collision lights for night operations, improved performance with multiple payloads, and support for the Zenmuse X7 gimbal.